shrinidr/nnfs/README.md

-Creating a feed forward neural network with backpropogation in vanilla Python using only Numpy.
-The idea is to learn the first principles of deep learning developement and mathematics and also how to (eventually) work with biological neuron spiking data for my (semi) interest in computational neuroscience.
+A feed-forward neural network (MLP) with backpropagation in vanilla Python using only Numpy.

-Basically trying to not *just* import sklearn and imitate someone who knows what they are doing.
+The backdrop engine I used was similar to the one written by PyTorch, with some of my own custom modifications.